lucee/lucee-docs/docs/03.reference/02.tags/http/_attributes/domain.md

-The domain to authenticate within. this attribute is only used when authentication type is "NTLM"
+The domain to authenticate within.
+This attribute is only used when authentication type is "NTLM"